Get Your Nutrients from Your Food

 Not From Supplements

-The vitamins and minerals occurring naturally in food are a desirable component of the Budwig diet.
-Herbs and spices that are foods are Budwig compatible; extracts as supplements are not.
+The vitamins and minerals occurring naturally in food are an important part of the Budwig Diet.
+Herbs and spices used as foods are Budwig compatible; concentrated extracts taken as supplements are not.

-Herbal remedies and other supplements are generally considered not part of the Budwig diet and to be avoided unless absolutely necessary such as when a patient has a clinical deficiency of specific vitamin or mineral and prescribed by a doctor.
-Vitamin D3 is usually considered acceptable on the Budwig Diet because there is often such low levels of sun in Northern Europe which means the body is unable to make enough for itself.
+Herbal remedies and other supplements are generally considered not to be part of the Budwig Diet and are best avoided unless they are medically necessary, such as when a doctor has diagnosed a vitamin or mineral deficiency.
+Vitamin D3 is one of the few exceptions because many people in Northern Europe are unable to produce enough from sunlight alone.

 Essiac Tea